 Dr. Martino has a lab at the University of Toronto and a lab at the Krembil Research Institute within the University Health Network.
 She works with several Research Coordinators, research Speech Language Pathologists, and graduate research students.
-Currently, she is the primary supervisor of three PhD students and one post-doctoral fellow.
+Currently, she is the primary supervisor of three PhD students.

 Canada Research Chair (Tier II) in Swallowing Disorders

 Associate Professor (Primary Appointment), Department of Speech Language Pathology, University of Toronto

 Director, Swallowing Lab, University Health Network / University of Toronto